 Before leaving San Augustine, we stopped by its downtown to get a glimpse of the courthouse.
 My aunt and uncle, Jennifer and John, have toured several of the Texas courthouses and plan to make it to everyone some day.
 This one was very modern looking relative to many of the others I’ve seen, despite being built in the early 1900s.
 In front of the courthouse, time capsules are buried and marked by headstones with a future date they are to be opened.
 That will be interesting!

-	We continued on to Jefferson to see the Excelsior House, a hotel that has operated since the mid 1800s.
+Continuing through East Texas to Jefferson, we visited the Excelsior House, a hotel that has operated since the mid 1800s.
 Guests in the past have included Ulysses S. Grant, Rutherford B Hayes, John Jacob Astor, and Oscar Wilde.
-I spent a few minutes walking around the town and picked up a cache in a nearby picnic area across from the police department where three prisoners stood outside.
-I tried to grab one more on a statue situated in the middle of an intersection, but too many muggles were nearby.
+I spent a few minutes walking around the town and picked up a cache in a nearby picnic area across from the police department.
+I tried to grab one more on a statue situated in the middle of an intersection, but there were too many nearby muggles.

 After strolling through Jefferson, the dogs and I returned south to Marshall.
 We plan to enjoy the Christmastime Wonderland of Lights tonight.
 The courthouse is currently lit up and kids are skating at the temporary ice rink on the square.
 In one hour, the lights on the courthouse will blink to music.

 Visitors may have their photograph taken inside a life size snow globe.
 In addition, many visitors take train and bus rides around the city to witness one of the nation’s largest holiday displays with over 6 million light bulbs brightening the city.
 I think I will enjoy the holiday spectacle at the courthouse and drive home tonight to surprise my mom with an early arrival!
 ETB